Online Master of Arts in Emergency Management and Homeland Security

 Invalid phone number.
 Please try again.

-In our master’s in homeland security and emergency management, you’ll take a set of program core courses and then select a concentration.
-The concentration helps you develop specialized skills in a specific area of the field that directly relates to your career goals and professional development interests.
-The five available concentrations are:
+You’ll complete a set of core courses and have the option to select one of the five program concentrations.
+Adding a concentration helps you develop specialized skills in a specific area within the field that directly relates to your career goals and professional development interests.
+The five available concentrations include:

-The emergency management master’s degree also offers significant international learning opportunities through the University of New South Wales in Australia as part of the PLuS alliance program and other international learning opportunities.
+Additionally, this program offers international learning opportunities through the University of New South Wales in Australia as part of the PLuS alliance program and other international learning opportunities.

-Emergency management and homeland security abilities are useful in many types of public organizations.
-Master’s in homeland security and emergency management graduates often go on to work for government agencies at the local, state and federal level.
-You might also apply for jobs with public safety, health or security groups, including in the nonprofit sector.
-The emergency management master’s degree can also prepare you for roles in private security and technology companies.
+Ideal candidates for this master’s program include those with previous work or educational experience in the fields of emergency management and homeland security.
+By earning this degree, you’ll be prepared to work for government agencies at the local, state and federal level.
+You may also apply for jobs with public safety, health or security groups in the nonprofit sector.
+Graduates can also pursue roles in private security and technology companies.

 Emergency management and homeland security courses

-Emergency management and homeland security courses provide a broad overview of the field in addition to the in-depth specialist knowledge gained in your chosen concentration.
-You’ll also build experience in public policy analysis, management and leadership.
-The emergency management master’s degree culminates with an applied project.
+Your courses will provide a comprehensive overview of the field in addition to specialized knowledge that you’ll gain in your chosen concentration.
+You’ll build experience in areas such as public policy analysis, management and leadership.
+Additionally, the curriculum for this master’s degree includes an applied capstone project.

 Core